triblondon/ada.is/app/_posts/2014-03-24-web-experiments.md

 author: Ada Rose Edwards
 ---

-##### Status: Draft - Please comment and I will elaborate.
 This project has been cancelled.
-After some work I realised I was reimplemeting ftlabs's fruitmachine
+After some work I realised I was reimplemeting ftlabs's fruitmachine.
-.
 The next post will be an introduction to fruitmachine and some useful helpers.
 I will look into creating a web-component fruitmachine helper.

 This project explores progressive enhancement, web components, spdy and a few other bits and bobs.